Gas and Oil Burning Equipment Safety

 on all equipment installed.
 Utilities are further required

-to report inspection results back to Inspection and Technical Services Manitoba.
+to report inspection results back to The Office of the Fire Commissioner.

 - Occasionally, there is a requirement to use equipment